justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/categories/creating-a-new-product-category/README.md

 # Creating a New Product Category

-Product Categories are a great way to organize your products.
+Product Categories are used to organize your products.
 These groupings allow multiple products to be handled as a single unit.
 For example, a product category could be used to apply discounts or other offers to a set of products, to assist buyers in finding products, or to promote certain products to a specified account or account group.

 This article documents how to create a product category.